yenicapotediaz/k2/Documentation/tags/README.md

 - roles/kraken.fabric/kraken.fabric.selector

 ### fabric_only
- **: Render and execute kubernetes config yamls for creating the nework fabric.**
+ **: Render and execute kubernetes config yamls for creating the network fabric.**
  **: Useful for development and production upgrades of a network**
 - roles/kraken.fabric/kraken.fabric.selector